enderwing/neural-net/README.md

 # neural-net
 A custom neural net implementation I am writing to practice Python.
+The network could be trained with any data, I am training it with handwriting data of the 10 digits so that it will recognize other handwritten digits.

 The neural net is a simple, Forward Feeding network that is trained using backpropagation.
-The code is currently a little messy, with several vestigal bits that I wrote to use for testing.
+The code is currently a little messy, with several vestigial bits that I wrote to use for testing.
-I will clean these up eventually if I continue developing this project passed it's due date.
+I will clean these up eventually if I continue developing this project passed its due date.

 ## Usage
 To use the network, run the `main.py` script.
 By default, there are no trained networks available.
 One can be created by entering `C` at the first prompt.